 About two months ago I went to Walmart and left with my groceries like any other day.
 Until I looked over at the end of the parking lot and saw this guy… and it was love at first sight.
 “Babe, I’m coming home with a dog.”

 The ears.
 The feet!
 The freckles on his nose.
 He’s a little basset hound and I knew he was the dog we’ve been searching for.

 He’s a favorite with the kids too.
-Grace, Esther and Micah are particularly excited about him and I find them sneaking him morsels when they can.
+Grace, Esther and Micah are particularly excited about him and they sneak him morsels when they can.
 Gabe is thrilled that Dexter chases him and fetches.
 Ruthie, my cautious one, loves him at a distance.

 Even though he has tripled in size he still trips on his ears.
 We just love our new puppy!

 Pray for Them

 Father, I pray that it would be “With [Name’s] whole heart [that (he/she) seeks] you; let [him/her] not wander from your commandments!”
 I ask that love for your Word would consume (him/her).
 May (he/she) one day testify, “I have stored up your Word in my heart, that I might not sin against you.”
 In Jesus’ name, amen. – Psalm 119:10-11